 The Supervised Demonstration Teaching in English courses involve a series of classroom performance observations by the host teacher and clinical supervisor that develop comprehensive performance data about the teacher candidate’s skills.

-The Teacher Work Sample serves as the final, culminating project in your degree program.
+The Teacher Performance Assessment serves as the final, culminating project in your degree program.
 It is a formal, scholarly piece of work.
 You are required to design and develop a two-week-long (minimum), standards-based curriculum unit.
 You will then implement (i.e., teach) the unit in your classroom and gather data as to its effectiveness.

 You will create an online teaching portfolio that includes professional artifacts (e.g. resume and Philosophy of Teaching Statement) that demonstrate the skills you have acquired throughout your Demonstration Teaching experience.

 The Cohort Seminar provides mentoring and supports teacher candidates during their demonstration teaching period by providing weekly collaboration and instruction related to the demonstration teaching experience.
 It facilitates their demonstration of competence in becoming reflective practitioners, adhering to ethical standards, practicing inclusion in a diverse classroom, exploring community resources, building collegial and collaborative relationships with teachers, and considering leadership and supervisory skills.